dart-lang/language/working/augmentations/feature-specification.md

     (same *types*, even if they may not be written exactly the same in case one of the declarations needs to refer to a type using an import prefix).

-*   The return type (after type annotation inheritance) is the same as the augmented declaration's return type.
+*   The return type (if not omitted) is the same as the augmented declaration's return type.

 *   It has the same number of positional and optional parameters as the augmented declaration.